aparna308/Predict_laptop_prices/README.md

-The dataset contains 19 columns describing different features of laptop.
+Goal- The dataset contains 19 columns describing different features of laptop.
 Based on the features, model has to predict the laptop price.
+Solution Approach- I have done data analysis and data preprocessing, then created a linear regression model.
+To see how well the model is working, I have calculated the mean square error and varience.
+Result- mean_squared_error of the model is 192193347 and varience is 76.6%.
+Variance evaluates the scatter of the data points around the fitted regression line.
+Higher Variance values represent smaller differences between the observed data and the fitted values.

 The features include-
 1. Brand
 2. processor_brand